Right to truth: Inter-American Court of Human Rights

 Case law of the Inter-American Court of Human Rights has tended towards an autonomous right to truth.
 Because of right to truth, the IACHR has invalidated agreements that grant amnesty to human rights violators, as in Barrios Altos v.
 Perú (2001).
 In 1985, six years before Guatemala accepted the jurisdiction of the IACHR, American journalist Nicholas Blake disappeared.
 In Blake v.
 Guatemala (1998), the IACHR determined that Guatemalan efforts to obstruct his family's search for the truth constituted inhuman treatment contrary to the American Convention on Human Rights.

-The IACHR has often repeated its opinion that:
+The IACHR has often repeated its opinion:

 European Court of Human Rights

 There is also case law of the European Court of Human Rights relevant to right to truth.
 In Cyprus v.
 Turkey (2001), the ECtHR ruled against Turkey in the case of Greek Cypriots who had been last seen in the custody of Turkish troops.
 The anguish of surviving relatives constituted a "continuing violation of Article 3 of the European Convention on Human Rights (ECHR) with respect to the relatives of the Greek-Cypriot missing persons."
 In El-Masri v.
 Macedonia (2012), the ECtHR established that North Macedonia had violated the Convention in allowing El-Masri to be taken into US custody during extraordinary rendition.
 The court noted that Macedonian authorities had "deprived the applicant of being informed of what had happened, including of getting an accurate account of the suffering he had allegedly endured and the role of those responsible for his alleged ordeal" as well as hidden this information from the public at large.
 According to law professor Arianna Vedaschi, "the decision given in El-Masri showed innovative legal reasoning and a wholly innovative attitude of the judges towards the far-reaching enforcement of the right to the truth".
 In Janowiec and Others v.
 Russia (2013), the court found no violation of the convention regarding Russian investigations into the 1940 Katyn massacre, but this ruling was on the principle of non-retroactivity because the massacre happened before the ECHR was drafted.

-Legal scholar James A. Sweeney criticized the ECtHR's approach to right-to-truth cases, stating that:
+Legal scholar James A. Sweeney criticized the ECtHR's approach to right-to-truth cases: